turtl/www/views/docs/overview.md

 ## Notes
 Notes are the containers that hold all your data.
-Notes can be any type of media be it an image, text, a bookmark, and once file support is completed, any type of attached file.
+Notes can be any type of media be it an image, text, a bookmark, etc. Notes can also have files attached to them.

-Notes can also be tagged when creating (or editing) them.
+Notes can be tagged when creating (or editing) them.
 This allows you to easily filter notes when a board gets a large number of notes.

 ## Boards
 A board is a container that holds notes.
 It's also the primary means of sharing